arctop/android-sdk/arctopSDK/README.md

 * The _ArctopSDKClient_ class is the main entry point to communicate with the SDK.
 You should create an instance in your application and hold on to it for the duration of the app's lifecycle.

-* A set of listener protocols that define the interface of communication.
+* A set of listener protocols that define the interface of communication:
   * _ArctopSdkListener_ defines the callback interface by which the SDK provides responses and notifications back to your app.
   * _ArctopQAListener_ defines a callback interface that provides QA values from the sensor device to your app.
   * _ArctopSessionUploadListener_ defines a callback interface that provides session upload monitoring.